chaolinzhanglab/DeltaSplice/README.md

     | chr1    | 119584866    | G   | C   | -      | 119584886  |119584971 | 0.8859|

 #### Usage:
+Note that 5' splice site is represented by the upstream nucleotide (junction start) and 3' splice site is represented by the downstream nucleotide (junction end).
   Run following code to generate prediction results
 >>>
     python pred_deltassu.py --data_path /path/to/data --save_path /path/to/save --genome reference_genome